End draws near in Trump impeachment trial as Democrats likely to fall short in vote

 Trump’s Republican allies have tried to keep the trial on a fast track and minimize any damage to the president, who is running for re-election.

-Trump’s acquittal would allow him to claim vindication just as the Democratic Party holds its first nominating contest for the Nov.
-3 election in Iowa on Monday.
+Trump’s acquittal would allow him to claim vindication just as the Democratic Party holds its first nominating contest in Iowa on Monday for the Nov.
+3 election.

 He held a rally in Des Moines, Iowa, on Thursday night and denounced the trial, calling it an effort by Democrats to overthrow his 2016 election victory.